connectordb/connectordb.io/_docs/setup/linux/server.md

 ## Dependencies

 To start off, you need to make sure that you have all of the necessary dependencies.
+Be warned that Debian jessie packages are not sufficient; specifically ConnectorDB requires Redis >= 3, golang >= 1.6, and node-js >= 4.
+Debian stretch will provide sufficient versions of Redis and golang only.
+Node for Debian may be downloaded at https://github.com/nodesource/distributions .

 ConnectorDB needs recent versions of both Postgres and Redis installed:

 ```bash
 sudo apt-get install postgresql redis-server